 Founded in 2012 by 39 members / Current population: 220

 Located only 15 minutes from downtown Kigali, the Murindi Cooperative was started in 1990 by 40 widows and orphans who had survived the 1994 Genocide.
 Some were victims of rape and had contracted AIDS.
 These courageous women decided to work together to find solutions for their survival and long-term development.
-Goats for Life and World Dance for Humanity have provided goats and 2 cows, which have each since given birth.
+Goats for Life and World Dance for Humanity have provided goats and 10 cows.
 The sale of the goats’ offspring and of cow milk covers their basic needs.
 They have a lively entrepreneurial spirit and are creating a Micro-Dairy where they can raise cows and sell the milk.

 Women with AIDS south of Kigali